The QPress package provides facilities for qualitatively

 This function returns a vector that indicates which uncertain edges

 have been retained.
-The community
+The community component generates a

 random community matrix consistent with the model and the selected of